Managing Global vs Local Variables in Complex Templates

 To mitigate drift:

 For teams standardizing automated publishing, adopting a consistent Jinja2 Templating & Theme Logic framework ensures that spatial analysts and Python engineers share the same scoping vocabulary.
-When combined with strict linting (e.g., jinja2-lint or CI-based template validation), these practices eliminate 90% of context-related rendering bugs before deployment.
+When combined with strict linting (e.g., djlint or CI-based template validation), these practices eliminate the majority of context-related rendering bugs before deployment.

 Summary

-Managing global vs local variables in complex templates boils down to three actions: isolate mutable state with namespace(), pass context explicitly to nested components, and treat {% set %} as strictly block-scoped.
+Managing global vs local variables in complex templates boils down to three rules: pass read-only project metadata from Python, use namespace() for any loop-scoped mutable state inside the template, and pass context explicitly to nested components via {% with %} or macro parameters.
 By enforcing these boundaries, GIS reporting pipelines remain predictable, maintainable, and resilient to scale.